IFS Cloud ERP Consulting Services | Data Migration & SCM Expertise

 Reduction in post-go-live tickets 40%

-If data is the new oil, why do so many ERP projects still run on contaminated fuel?
+Here’s a question to ponder: If data is the new oil, why are so many ERP projects still running on contaminated fuel?

-Strategic oversight, policy setting, and accountability for data assets.
-In ERP, governance ensures alignment between business objectives and system configuration, driving compliance and risk mitigation.
+1. Data Governance: Strategic oversight, policy enforcement, and accountability for data assets.
+In ERP, governance ensures alignment between business goals and system configuration, driving compliance and risk mitigation.

-Contextualization of data through lineage, definitions, and usage tracking.
-In ERP, metadata management supports auditability, regulatory compliance, and system integration.
+4. Metadata Management: Contextualizing data with lineage, definitions, and usage tracking.
+Metadata supports auditability, compliance, and seamless integration.

 Manufacturing: Revlon’s SAP Crisis

-• Challenge: Siloed master data, lack of governance, and poor data quality led to operational chaos.
+• Challenge: Siloed master data, lack of governance, and poor data quality led to operational collapse.

-• Solution: Post-crisis, organizations in similar situations implemented centralized MDM, automated data validation, and continuous quality monitoring.
+• Solution: Centralized MDM, automated validation, and continuous quality monitoring.

-• Outcome: Improved data accuracy, reduced disruptions, and accelerated ROI realization.
+• Outcome: Improved data accuracy, fewer disruptions, and faster ROI.

 Financial Services: Cross-Module SAP S/4HANA Integration